TheSorrowRaven/Mini_IT_Project/Mini_IT_Project/README.md

 CURRENCYCONVERSION.PY IMPORT GUIDELINES:
 Just import and multiply to get the value in foreign or divide to get ringgit :)
 NOTE: Not all currency change are actual to what the user gets , allow user to determine foreign value

+Raven: The above currencyconversion.py guideline is now outdated, use the public functions instead